Rakesh2901/Traffic-Violation-Detection-Systems/Readme.md

----
-title: Traffic Violation Detection System
-sdk: gradio
-sdk_version: 5.27.0
-app_file: app.py
-python_version: "3.11"
-pinned: false
----

 #               🚦 Traffic Violation Detection Dashboard

 A Gradio dashboard that runs several traffic-violation models on **images and video**, either all together or one at a time.
 Every run produces an annotated